a-camarillo/a-camarillo/README.md

 ### Hello there 🐨
-- 🔭 I'm currently brainstorming what I want to work on next and enjoying this thing we call life!
+- 🔭 I'm currently working on ***myself*** and enjoying this thing we call life!
-- 🌱 I’m currently learning about Go(in between playing Legend of Zelda: Tears of The Kingdom).
+- 🌱 I’m currently learning about embedded programming with Rust.
 - 🤝 Hit me up to work on some open source projects
 - 📚 Looking to learn about API, system design and best practices
 - 😄 Pronouns: He/Him/His